Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 The propane produced is chemically identical to regular propane.

-6. Liquified Petroleum Gas – LP Gas is NOT Coal Seam Gas (CSG)
+6. Liquefied Petroleum Gas – LP Gas is NOT Coal Seam Gas (CSG)

 There is some confusion over what Coal Seam Gas (CSG) is and what it is not.